soverenio/docs/docs/administration/configuring-sensor.md

 You can also [use secrets to pass the configuration](../securing-sensor/#using-secrets) to the sensor.

-Currently we support PostgreSQL, MS SQL and MySQL.
+Currently we support PostgreSQL, MS SQL (SQL Server) and MySQL.

 Please note that the `dbname` is optional.
 If the `dbname` is provided, the sensor will scan only the specified database.
 Otherwise, it will enumerate and scan all databases available on the instance.